oliverhalberg/Portfolio-Site/README.md

 - v1.3.2: March 13, 2025 (added a temporary notice to the Home page informing visitors of my primary email address change, updated a project on the Projects page)
 - v1.3.3: April 7, 2025 (added a new project to Projects page)
 - v1.3.4: May 2, 2025 (added work experience to About page)
+- v1.3.4.1: May 3, 2025 (updated wording for work experience added in last update)